-At Flexy Finance we help find small loans products to customers with an application process designed to make their lives easier.
+At Flexy Finance we help find financial products to customers with an application process designed to make their lives easier.
 Whether you need help covering an unexpected bill or making ends meet, we can help.
-We assist in finding fast and flexible small loans from £100 to £5,000.
+We assist in finding fast and flexible finance from £100 to £5,000.

 Love thrilling facts?
 We've got 7 fascinating facts about money for you to share with your friends and family.…Keep reading